Important Considerations When Buying Commercial Land

 Aside from the type of property you can build on the land, zoning also affects matters such as:

 - Noise levels

 - Business signage

 - Waste management

 In cases where zoning is not attuned to the needs of your business, you don’t need to give up right away.
 If your heart is set on a specific property that’s not zoned properly, it’s best to have an experienced commercial real estate broker like Farbman Group negotiate a contract contingent on re-zoning the land or getting a variance allowing you to deviate from the rules set by the city.
 In many cases, this can be avoided entirely by using a broker who identifies land that checks all the boxes you’re looking for.

-Depending on your plans, “location, location, location” doesn’t have to be the foremost deciding factor when buying commercial land, but it will always carry a level of importance that should always be taken into consideration.
+Depending on your plans for future development, “location, location, location” doesn’t have to be the foremost deciding factor when buying commercial land, but it will always carry a level of importance that should always be taken into consideration.

 If you’re thinking about buying a certain piece of commercial land, it’s never safe to assume that all the utilities you’ll need will be available.
 You should always ask ahead of time to avoid potentially high hidden costs.
-Utilities to consider include:
+Utilities to consider before purchasing land may include:

 - Phone/internet lines